Netflix/metaflow-ui/plugin-api/README.md

 <script src="MetaflowPluginAPI.js"></script>
 ```

-2. Store API to CDN and use it from there.
-This might be good option when you have lot of plugins and dont want to add js file to every single one.
+2. Store the API to a CDN and use it from there.
+This might be a good option when you have lots of plugins and don't want to add the JS file to every single one.
 Don't forget to refer to it like:

 ```html
 <script src="PATH_TO_YOUR_CDN/MetaflowPluginAPI.js"></script>